Login

 Mental Health and Wellness

-Did you know that your mental health matters as much as your physical health?
-In fact, the two are closely linked.
-Mental illnesses like anxiety and depression can show up as fatigue, headaches and other physical symptoms.
-These illnesses can even raise your risk of diseases like diabetes, heart disease and stroke.
+Your mental health matters as much as your physical health.
+The two are closely connected.
+Problems like anxiety and depression can affect your body.
+They may cause fatigue, headaches and other symptoms.
+They can also raise your risk for diseases like diabetes, heart disease and stroke.

 Resources for managing my health